 - If you disagree with someone’s post, be polite or just move along.
 Don’t be nasty.

-- Proofread: Your posts don’t have to be perfect, but if the grammar and spelling are so bad that it’s unreadable, people aren’t going to read it.
-Grammarly is great for the lazy proofreader as it will catch a lot of your errors.
+Your posts don’t have to be perfect, but if the grammar and spelling are so bad that it’s unreadable, people aren’t going to read it.
+Grammarly is great for the lazy proofreader as it will catch a lot of your errors, but it doesn’t work in the WP block editor.

-- My blogging & writing tips page has a directory on all the posts I’ve written about blogging-related topics.
+The blogging & writing tips page has more info on blogging-related topics.